Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: Deflation and Krylov subspace recycling

 assuming that $\vx_0$ is such that $\mW^T \vr_0 = 0$.
 A corresponding algorithm is given in \cite[Algorithm~3.5]{Saad00}; see also \cite[Sect.~3]{Dos88}.
 For the ease of presentation, we will call~$\mW$ the deflation basis.

-To speed up the convergence of CG (or any iterative method in general), a suitable preconditioning formally transforming the problem $\mA\vx=\vb$ into $\precM^{-1}\mA\vx = \precM^{-1}\vb$ is often considered.
+To speed up the convergence, a suitable preconditioning formally transforming the problem $\mA\vx=\vb$ into $\precM^{-1}\mA\vx = \precM^{-1}\vb$ is often considered.
 Preconditioning can be also used in combination with the deflation.
 The corresponding algorithm is given, e.g., in \cite[Algorithm~3.6]{Saad00}, and we provide it below as Algorithm~\ref{alg:deflatedpcg} for completeness.

 In comparison with the standard PCG, deflated PCG additionally requires a computation of initial vector~$\vx_0$ from $\vx_{-1}$ (line~\ref{alg:firstprojection} of Algorithm~\ref{alg:deflatedpcg}) and a projection of $\vz_0$ onto~$\deflspV$, $\vp_0 = \mQ \vz_0 = (\mI - \mW (\mW^T\mA\mW)^{-1} \mW^T \mA)\vz_0$ (lines~\ref{alg:secondprojectiona} and \ref{alg:secondprojectionb} of Algorithm~\ref{alg:deflatedpcg}) in the initial setup.
 These operations require solution of a system with the matrix $\mW^T\mA\mW$, which has the size equal to the dimension of the deflation space.
 Then another projection $\mQ\vz_j = (\mI - \mW (\mW^T\mA\mW)^{-1} \mW^T \mA)\vz_j$ must be additionally computed in each iteration (lines~\ref{alg:thirdprojectiona} and \ref{alg:thirdprojectionb} of Algorithm~\ref{alg:deflatedpcg}).
 These operations and the need of storing the basis~$\mW$ increase the time and memory requirements of deflated PCG.
 Hence, similarly to adaptive BDDC, the deflation leads to a trade-off between reducing the number of iterations and increasing their cost.